 ST. HENRY PARISH was established with the permission of Bishop EDWARD F. HOBAN in the Lee-Miles neighborhood of Cleveland in 1946.
 The Bishop appointed Father John A. Hreha to lead the newly established parish.
 The congregation of the new parish celebrated its first Mass on October 20, 1946 in the auditorium of Beehive School on Lee Road.
 Father Hreha continued to hold the weekly Eucharistic celebrations at Beehive School and traveled with his parishioners to St. Cecilia Church for baptisms, weddings, and funerals because the parish lacked the necessary funds to erect a church on the property it purchased on Harvard Avenue.
 After years of saving and planning, Monsignor John T. Ruffing of St. Cecilia broke ground for St. Henry Church in February 1950.
 The parishioners of St. Henry celebrated Mass in their new church at 18230 Harvard Avenue in October 1950 and Bishop Hoban officially dedicated it on May 25, 1952.
 The parish recruited the Dominican Sisters from Adrian, Michigan, to manage its school, which opened in September 1950.
 The campus of St. Henry Parish expanded further in the 1950s with the construction of a convent and a school annex in 1954 and an administration building in 1959.

-As was the case with many other Catholic parishes throughout the Greater Cleveland area, St. Henry experienced a profound demographic shift in membership during the 1960s and 1970s.
+As was the case with many other Catholic parishes in the City of Cleveland, St. Henry experienced a profound demographic shift in membership during the 1960s and 1970s.
 As the original parishioners left for the suburbs, a growing number of AFRICAN AMERICANS settled in the Lee-Miles neighborhood and many African-American families joined the church.
 Father Hreha worked tirelessly to promote interracial dialogue and cooperation among the white and black members of St. Henry as it gradually transitioned from a majority-white to a majority-black parish.

 Following the resignation of Father Hreha in 1966, the parish welcomed Monsignor William M. Cosgrove as pastor.
 While the congregation celebrated the elevation of Monsignor Cosgrove to the position of Auxiliary Bishop of the Diocese of Cleveland in May 1968, the parish encountered financial difficulties that required the closure of its convent.
 The City of Cleveland leased the vacant building from the parish and converted it into the Harvard Community Services Center.